 Soft pull credit cards let you check for pre-approval and request a credit limit increase without a hard credit inquiry.
 Most soft pull credit cards do not, however, allow you to open a new account without a hard inquiry.
 With the exception of a handful of secured credit cards that don’t check your credit at all when you apply, you can’t get a credit card without a hard inquiry.

-Soft credit inquiries, on the other hand, usually happen when you check your own credit or a lender does so for normal account maintenance.
+- Soft credit inquiries, usually happen when you check your own credit or a lender does so for normal account maintenance.
 They don’t affect your credit standing.

 |Credit Card Company||Online Pre-Approval Check?||Soft Pull?||Min.
 Credit Required|